aawaheed/magic/README.md

 ## Technology

-Magic Cloud is built in .Net Core 10, soon upgrading to 10, and its dashboard is Angular.
+Magic Cloud is built in .Net Core 10, and its dashboard is Angular.
 Hyperlambda again was entirely invented and created by yours truly, and you can find some articles about its unique technology below.

 * [Make C# more Dynamic with Hyperlambda](https://learn.microsoft.com/en-us/archive/msdn-magazine/2017/june/csharp-make-csharp-more-dynamic-with-hyperlambda)
 * [Active events, one design pattern instead of a dozen](https://learn.microsoft.com/en-us/archive/msdn-magazine/2017/march/patterns-active-events-one-design-pattern-instead-of-a-dozen)